Elizabeth Ostberg, Executive Director & Principal at The NET:Gentilly

 Ms. Leanna works with The NET's English Language Learners and Homebound students who cannot attend physically school.
 Ms. Leanna loves traveling the city, meeting students, and helping them be successful, no matter what barriers they are currently facing.
 She teaches English and ELL and can tutor in every subject under the sun!
 She is fluent in Spanish and graduated with a Master's Degree in Latin American studies from Tulane University.

-	Vee Francis, Math Teacher
+Vee Francis, US History and Math Teacher

 Ms. Vee has a BA in Education from LSU and has taught Special Education, English, Math, to almost every age level in New Orleans and Georgia.
 As well as teaching at The NET, she leads the Senior Committee.
 Ms. Vee is a native of New Orleans and is committed to giving every student in our city a high quality and competitive education.
 She believes in every student and gives them lots of love, high standards, hard work, and all the time and support they need to shine.

 Joelle Gentner, Advisor/Teacher

 Ms. Joelle, or "Ms. G." moved to New Orleans from Chicago to teach at The NET.
 She has taught Social Studies, English, English as a Second Language, Economics, Special Education, and brings her positive energy to every room!

 Ms. Temple taught college English and Writing courses at her alma mater, the University of Mississippi.
 She is happy to be back with high school students at The NET!

 Diriki Guillory, Personalized Learning Lab Teacher & IT Manager

 Mr. Diriki grew up in New Orleans and graduated from O. Perry Walker High School.
 He attended Sacramento State on a basketball scholarship and has lived in Israel, Chicago, Los Angeles, Oakland, New York, and Washington D.C.
 He is proud to call New Orleans home and loves working at The NET.